theworkingcentre/win7-avoid-viruses/20-downloads.rst

    :align: center
    :alt: Supposedly unobtrusive advertisement

-This brings up an important ethical issue about ad-blocking software.
+This brings up an important ethical issue.
+Using an ad blocker is a good practice to avoid scary popups and inadvertent downloads.
-Using an ad blocker is a good practice to avoid scary popups and inadvertant downloads.
-However, many internet sites get much of their revenue by displaying advertisements, and when you use an ad blocker you deprive those websites of their revenue stream.
-That means those websites could go out of business, depriving you of future content.
+However, many internet sites earn revenue by displaying advertisements, and when you use an ad blocker you deprive those websites of their revenue stream.
+That means those websites could go out of business, in turn depriving you of future content.

 Thus, it might be advisable to allow websites that you like and trust to display advertisements to you.
 To do this, you "whitelist" the website.